jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 green: make it pass
 ^^^^^^^^^^^^^^^^^^^

-I will make the values to make the test pass
+I make the values to make the test pass

 .. code-block:: python